Masatoon0326/pagetest/README.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/Masatoon0326/pagetest/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+## A tutorial for camera control on the website

+try to use the website bellow

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for url(https://masatoon0326.github.io/pagetest/test.html)
+It includes conventions for

+url(https://masatoon0326.github.io/pagetest/test.html)